SethBuilder/SethBuilder/README.md

 ### Hi 👋🏽
 My name is Seif.
-I'm a full ftack developer in Ireland.
+I'm a full ftack developer living in Ireland.
 I build beautiful Web apps with strong focus on SOLID performance, SEO and overall awesomeness.